braudypedrosa/bp-elementor-widgets/README.md

-# BUB Elementor Widgets
+# BP Elementor Widgets

 A professional collection of custom Elementor widgets to enhance your website building experience.

 ## Description

-BUB Elementor Widgets is a modular plugin that provides a collection of powerful, customizable widgets for Elementor page builder.
+BP Elementor Widgets is a modular plugin that provides a collection of powerful, customizable widgets for Elementor page builder.
 Each widget can be enabled or disabled individually to optimize your site's performance.

 ## Features